 Forgotten by Europe

 In 2019 the number of refugees arriving in Greece increased once more.
 Hundreds of thousands of refugees have fled war and persecution in their home countries and tried to reach Central Europe in recent years.
 There they hoped to live in safety.
 But the closure of the Balkan route in early 2016 has left tens of thousands of refugees stranded in Greece.
 Overnight, poorly equipped temporary refugee camps have become permanent homes for countless families.

-Help also supports house residents in accessing public bodies and the authorities, hospitals and schools.
-Here in Mosaico House, refugees find the basic essentials that they need, as well as protection and psychosocial counselling.
-Together with the refugees, language courses and other integration workshops are organised, and creative childcare is provided.
-With Mosaico House in the centre of Athens, Help has created safe accommodation where refugees can lead lives of dignity in an urban environment.
+Help also supported house residents in accessing public bodies and the authorities, hospitals and schools.
+At Mosaico House, refugees found the basic essentials that they need, as well as protection and psychosocial counselling.
+Together with the refugees, language courses and other integration workshops were organised and creative childcare was provided.
+With Mosaico House in the centre of Athens, Help created safe accommodation where refugees lead lives of dignity in an urban environment.

 Donors and partners: ADH (Aktion Deutschland Hilft)